What is Camp Longhorn?

 Learn More About

 When trying to decide on a camp location, kids will often pick the one that their friends or family attend.
 The length of term and term dates can also be a deciding factor.
-Inks Lake and Indian Springs offer two- and three-week terms, while C3 on Inks offers the same CLH experience in one week.
+Inks Lake and Indian Springs offer two- and three-week terms, while C3 on Inks offers the same CLH experience in one- and two-week terms.
 Whichever camp location they attend, they will love it and want to return for more fun with their new friends!